 America’s Generations: A Cultural Summary

-Although modern discussion of generations seems always to start with the Baby Boomers, I searched for deeper information about all the generations who have influenced people living today.
+Although modern discussion of generations seems always to start with the Baby Boomers, I searched for deeper information about the generations that influenced people living today.
 What follows here is a compilation of information I found from various resources.

-The Lost Generation: Born between 1883 and 1900, the Lost Generation includes many who served in the first World War.
+The Lost Generation: Born between 1883 and 1900, the Lost Generation includes those who served in the first World War.
 The term Lost Generation was first coined by Gertrude Stein and referenced the malaise felt by many after the war.
-Next, Ernest Hemingway popularized the term in his 1926 novel The Sun Also Rises.
-This generation included both people who led the march to nation-wide Prohibition, as well as the people who brought us the speakeasies of the Roaring ’20s, bathtub gin, gangsters, jazz, and flappers.
-The last person who was a member of the Lost Generation died in 2018.
+Ernest Hemingway popularized the term in his 1926 novel The Sun Also Rises.
+This generation included both people who played a role in the march to nation-wide Prohibition, as well as the people who brought us the speakeasies of the Roaring ’20s, bathtub gin, gangsters, jazz, and flappers.
+(Clearly, there were mixed feelings about alcohol consumption during Prohibition.)

-The Greatest Generation: A term first coined by Tom Brokaw in his 1998 book, The Greatest Generation, also called the G.I.
-Generation, was born prior to and during World War I, persevered through the Great Depression, and then led the battles of World War II.
-Born between 1901 and 1927 and defined by the birth of radio and the telephone, the Greatest Generation is characterized by personal responsibility, a sense of humility, a powerful work ethic, prudent saving of every single penny, and faithful loyalty to marriage and work.
+The Greatest Generation: A term first coined by Tom Brokaw in his 1998 book, The Greatest Generation, these amazing people were born prior to and during World War I, persevered through the Great Depression, and then led the battles of World War II.
+Born between 1901 and 1927 and defined by the birth of radio and the telephone, the Greatest Generation, also called the G.I.
+Generation, is characterized by personal responsibility, a sense of humility, a powerful work ethic, prudent saving of every single penny, and faithful loyalty to marriage and work.

-Baby Boomers: The Baby Boomer generation is usually defined as people born during the dramatic baby boom between 1946 and 1964.
-The Baby Boomers were named for the dramatic uptick in birth rates after the Silent Generation’s slowdown.
+Baby Boomers: The Baby Boomer generation is usually defined as people born during the dramatic baby boom following the end of World War II, between 1946 and 1964.
 However, this is a demographic definition of this generation, not a qualitative definition.
 New thinking is redefining this generation as those born between 1945 and 1954, sometimes referred to as the early Boomers.
 The early Baby Boomer cohort is characterized by a world that was wildly shifting as it came of age.
-The role of women changed dramatically, and the rise of counterculture caused early Boomers to rethink their role in the world.
+The role of women changed dramatically, and the rise of counterculture caused early Boomers to rethink their place in the world.
 As the Baby Boomer generation lived through the Vietnam War, the military draft drove youth to action.
-There is also an innocence to this segment of the Baby Boomer generation: the economy was thriving, and the innocence of Woodstock and total lack of sexually transmitted diseases led to rock and roll music and the “free love” movement.
+There is also an innocence to this segment of the Baby Boomer generation: the economy was thriving, and the innocence of Woodstock and total lack of sexually transmitted diseases led to the rise of rock and roll music and the “free love” movement.

-Generation Jones: Born after the Vietnam War, between 1955 and 1968, Generation Jones, a micro-generation, and a subset of both the Baby Boomers and the earliest of the Generation X, became adults in the 70s and ‘80s amid skyrocketing unemployment and high interest rates making home buying a distant dream.
-Originally this generation was simply rolled into the Baby Boomer generation, but 80% of its members never identified with Boomers, leaving them largely undefined for the better part of their lives.
-Its popular culture is characterized by the sharp contrast between the dreamlike music of Led Zeppelin and the dirty dancing of the movie Flashdance.
-By the time Generation Jones came of age, HIV and sexually transmitted diseases halted the “free love” movement in its tracks.
+Generation Jones: Born after the Vietnam War, between 1954 and 1968, Generation Jones, a micro-generation and a subset of both the Baby Boomers and the earliest of Gen Xers, became adults in the ’70s and ’80s amid skyrocketing unemployment and high interest rates making home buying a distant dream.
+Originally this generation was simply rolled into the Baby Boom generation, but 80% of its members never identified with the Boomers, leaving them largely undefined for the better part of their lives.
+Their popular culture was characterized by the sharp contrast between the dreamlike music of Led Zeppelin in songs like “Stairway to Heaven” and the dirty dancing of the movie Flashdance.
+By the time Generation Jones came of age, HIV and sexually transmitted diseases halted the Baby Boom’s “free love” movement in its tracks.
 The classic swing voters, Generation Jones ranges from the right to the middle and, increasingly, to the left in reaction to the growingly extreme nature of Republican politics.
-Crucially, experts attribute the rise of George W. Bush, Barack Obama, Donald J. Trump, and President Biden to the White House to Generation Jones as the key swing voters who landed these high achievers into office.
+Crucially, experts attribute the votes that brought George W. Bush, Barack Obama, Donald J. Trump, and the current president, Joseph R. Biden, to the White House to Generation Jones as the key swing voters who landed these high achievers into office.

 Xennials: A micro-generation overlapping both the Gen X and Millennial generations, Xennials were born between 1977 and 1983.
 Similar to the experience of Generation Jonesers, Xennials never felt like they were part of either Gen X or the Millennials, and yet they encompass elements of both.
 According to Sarah Stankorb, who was the first to write about Xennials, “We landed in a fleeting sweet spot before the recession that plagued Millennials’ launch.”
 When the market crashed in the early 2000s, Xennials were still young enough that they could go to college, get jobs, quit them, and get new jobs, eventually finding the beginnings of financial success before the economy truly tanked in 2008.

-Generation Z: Born between 1996 and 2009, Generation Z, also called iGen or the Zoom Generation, are the younger siblings of Millennials and are credited as true “digital natives” because they were born into a completely digitized world.
+Generation Z: Born between 1997 and 2009, Generation Z, also called iGen or the Zoom Generation, are the younger siblings of Millennials.
+Members of this generation are “digital natives” because they are the first generation born into a completely digitized world.
 They came of age post-9/11 and after the recession of 2008.
-While Generation Z may have more advanced education and more money than any previous generations we know, they also possess far more college debt.
+While Generation Z may have more advanced education and more money than any previous generations, they also possess far more college debt.
 According to Joe Pinsker, “Socially and politically, they’ve been referred to as ‘millennials on steroids,’ exhibiting many of the same progressive beliefs regarding globalization, inclusion, technology, and religion.”